 It would be an honour to show our respect for your family's sacrifice by providing heirloom-quality medals and mounting of which you can be truly proud.

 Foxhole Medals is based in Tasmania - can I trust you guys actually know what you're doing?

 Lol we get it.
 How can a little Tassie business be considered a major player in the replica military medal and mounting industry, right?

 Our director, Jimmy Grice, is a veteran himself starting out as a 13 year old in Army Cadets.
 He did Army Reserves for 3 years before changing over to the Navy.
 He discharged in 2006 after 12 years' RAN service, and has been mounting medals since 2004.

 Foxhole Medals has been operating for nearly 20 years, and currently has 6 employees who are all people pleasers.
 And who would love to help you if we can.

-Yes, it is legal to buy replica medals.
+Is it legal to buy replica medals?

 Generally, only one set of original medals is ever issued by the Governor General or Dept of Defence Honours & Awards.
 Because of this, it is common practice for recipients to put the original away safely and wear replicas so that they can be replaced if they are lost.
-This practice is endorsed and encouraged by the Dept of Defence Honours & Awards.

 The onus of responsibility is on the wearer of the medals however not to wear any medals as their own (ie on the left hand side) that have not been awarded to them.
 Wearing fraudulent medals is an offence under The Defence Act 1903 and is reportable to the Australian Federal Police.